italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 the *value* can be setted to the desired log level.
 Please be careful that logging operation can impact on system performance (even 30% slower with DEBUG in the worst case).
 The suggest logging level for production endpoint is INFO.
 In case the log level is modified, the Backend have to be restarted to read the new value.

-The StoRM Backend log files are:
+From [StoRM 1.11.2]({{ site.baseurl }}/release-notes/storm-backend-server/1.11.2/) the Backend log files have been unified in one and only file:

-- **storm-backend.log**
+-  **storm-backend.log**.
-This is the main log file of StoRM Backend.
 All the information about the SRM execution process, error or warning are logged here depending on the log level.
 At startup time, the BE logs here all the storm.properties value, this can be useful to check value effectively used by the system.
 After that, the BE logs the result of the namespace initialization, reporting errors or misconfiguration.
 At the INFO level, the BE logs for each SRM operation at least who have request the operation (DN and FQANs), on which files (SURLs) and the operation result.
 At DEBUG level, much more information are printed regarding the status of many StoRM internal component, depending on the SRM request type.
 DEBUG level has to be used carefully only for troubleshooting operation.
 If ERROR or FATAL level are used, the only event logged in the file are due to error condition.

-- **storm-backend.stdout**
-This file contains the standard out of the Backend process.
-Usually it does not contains any useful information.

-- **storm-backend.stderr**
-This file contains the event logged as ERROR or FATAL conditions.
-This event logs are presents both in the *storm-backend.log* file and here.

 StoRM provides a bookkeeping framework that elaborates informations on SRM requests processed by the system to provide user-friendly aggregated data that can be used to get a quick view on system health.